Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 The Mellah is the old Jewish Quarter of Marrakech.
 It was created by Sultan Abdallah al-Ghalib of the Saadian dynasty in 1558.
 The purpose was to provide protection to Jews fleeing persecution in the Iberian Peninsula, as required by Sharia law at the time.

-Restored several times over the years, the maze of tight laneways has less of the craziness of the medina, and more characteristics of an interesting local neighbourhood.
+Restored several times over the years, the maze of tight laneways has less of the craziness of the medina and feels more like an interesting local neighbourhood.

-Finally, Slat Al Azama synagogue with its courtyard decorated in a blaze of blue, and the Jewish Cemetery, are a poignant reminder of how many Jews once called Marrakech home.
+- The Jewish Cemetery is a poignant reminder of how many Jews once called Marrakech home.

-Although only a few of the 150 rooms are open to the public, it’s enough to get a feel for the magnificent decorations, said to be some of the finest Moorish and Andalusian architecture in Morocco.
+Although only a few of the 150 rooms are open to the public, it’s enough to get a feel for the magnificent decorations.
+Bahia Palace contains some of the finest Moorish and Andalusian architecture in Morocco.
+(Read our guide on Seville for more exquisite Moorish architecture.)

-Tickets // Book a combined skip-the-line ticket for Bahia Palace and El Badii Palace with a local guide.
+Bahia Palace Tickets – Book a combined skip-the-line ticket for Bahia Palace and El Badii Palace with a local guide.

-Visiting is not only an invigorating thing to do in Marrakech but a great way to dip into Moroccan culture.
+Visiting a hammam is a great way to dip into Moroccan culture.

 Experiences can differ greatly depending on the type of hammam you visit.